-115.54 Third-party reporting Auditor Overall Determination: Meets Standard Auditor Discussion The MCCC provides information publically to inform third parties on how they may report sexual assault or sexual harassment on behalf of an inmate.
+115.54 Third-party reporting

+The MCCC provides information publicly on their website to inform third parties on how they may report sexual assault or sexual harassment on behalf of an inmate.
 The information notifies them of the MCCC's zero tolerance policy and provide information on how to report suspected sexual assault, sexual harassment or retaliation.
 The MCCC has their PREA brochure on their website.
 It has all the information that is provided to inmates as well as a paragraph that states they can "Tell a family member, friend, legal counsel, or anyone else outside the facility.
 They can report on your behalf by calling States Attorney Office" with the telephone number listed.
+The auditor tested this method of reporting and the States Attorney Office acknowledged that they would accept reports on behalf of an inmate and forward them for investigation to the MCCC administration.

-115.61 Staff and agency reporting duties Auditor Overall Determination: Meets Standard Auditor Discussion The facility requires all staff to immediately report any knowledge, suspicion or information received related to sexual abuse/harassment incidents, retaliation and staff negligence that may have contributed to such incidents.
+115.61 Staff and agency reporting duties Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed MCCC policy 8.07 Reporting Sexual Abuse and Sexual Harassment.
+The facility requires all staff to immediately report any knowledge, suspicion or information received related to sexual abuse/harassment incidents, retaliation and staff negligence that may have contributed to such incidents.
 Staff are required to make such reports to the staff supervisor and a report is submitted to the investigator.
 Random staff interviews confirmed their responsibility to report and to maintain that information in confidence.
 The PREA policy requires that outside investigators be informed when there is suspected criminal activity.

-115.62 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion The facility requires all staff to take immediate action to protect the inmate from imminent sexual abuse.
+115.62 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed MCCC Policy 8.12 Housing.
+The facility requires all staff to take immediate action to protect the inmate from imminent sexual abuse.
 Interviews confirmed compliance with expected practices.
-Administrators and direct care staff understand that "immediate" means when the response is needed - that could mean within minutes if the abuse was recent or it could mean before the end of the shift for incidents in which an abuse was reported that occurred in the distant past.
+The auditor interviewed administrators and staff.
+Administrators and staff understand that "immediate" means when the response is needed - that could mean within minutes if the abuse was recent or it could mean before the end of the shift for incidents in which an abuse was reported that occurred in the distant past.
+There have been no incidents over the past 12 months where an inmate was subject to a substantial risk of imminent sexual abuse.

-115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Interviews with the senior-level staff confirm actions that will be taken upon receiving an allegation of sexual abuse while an inmate was at another facility.
+115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed MCCC Policy 8.07 Reporting Sexual Abuse and Sexual Harassment.
+The auditor interviews with the senior-level staff confirm actions that will be taken upon receiving an allegation of sexual abuse while an inmate was at another facility.
 Such action will be initiated no later than 72 hours and actions will be documented.
 These steps were also noted in the review of policies and procedures.
-There have been no instances of these allegations received from other facilities.
+Notifications will be made from administrator to administrator or appropriate agency office.
+There was one allegation received from another facility that was then investigated.